We consider the role of “valid claim” wording in patent licensing arrangements.

 Can the licensor prevent the licensee challenging the patent?

 Depending on the nature of the project the licensee may be in the best position to challenge the patent because it is working with the technology and knows it well.
 The licensor will wish to prevent the licensee from using the knowledge obtained under the licence in this way.
-From the point of view competition law, such “no-challenge” provisions are a controversial issue.
-The application of competition law will always depend on the circumstances, but under both UK and European competition law no-challenge clauses will generally be unenforceable in both non-exclusive and exclusive patent licences.
+From the perspective of competition law, such “no-challenge” provisions are a controversial issue.
+The application of competition law will always depend on the circumstances, but under both UK and European competition law, no-challenge clauses will generally be unenforceable in both non-exclusive and exclusive patent licences.
 In an exclusive licence it may, however, be acceptable to include a provision whereby the licensor is entitled to terminate the licence if the licensee challenges the patent.
 This puts the licensee under pressure as failure to invalidate the patent will result in infringement.